Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Introduction

 \begin{theorem} Let $G_1$, $G_2$ be locally compact second countable groups, equipped with left-invariant proper metrics.
 Every quasi-isometry $F: G_1 \to G_2$ induces canonically an isomorphism of graded topological vector spaces $F ^* :{\rm H}^*_{\mathrm {ct}} \bigl( G_2, L^p(G_2) \bigr) \to {\rm H}^*_{\mathrm {ct}} \bigl( G_1, L^p(G_1) \bigr)$.
 The same holds for the reduced cohomology. \end{theorem}

-For example the group $L^p$-cohomology of a group $G$ as above is isomorphic to the one of any of its cocompact lattices.
-When $G$ is semisimple, its group $L^p$-cohomology is isomorphic to the one of any of its parabolic subgroups; this generalizes in fact to (the points of) any connected real algebraic group.
+For example the group $L^p$-cohomology of a group $G$ as above is isomorphic to the group $L^p$-cohomology of any of its cocompact lattices.
+When $G$ is semisimple, its group $L^p$-cohomology is isomorphic to the group $L^p$-cohomology of any of its parabolic subgroups; this generalizes in fact to (the points of) any connected real algebraic group.

 Theorem \ref{intro-thm1} was already known for the finite $K(\pi, 1)$-groups by M.\!
 Gromov (see \cite[p.\!
 219]{G} and Remark \ref{simplicial_remark}), and then proved for finitely generated groups by G.\!
 Elek \cite{Elek}.
 In degree $1$, the theorem is due to Cornulier-Tessera \cite{CT}.
 We prove it (in any degree) by relating the group $L^p$-cohomology with the asymptotic $L^p$-cohomology.
-The latter has been defined by Pansu, and it is known to be a quasi-isometric invariant \cite{Pa95}.
+The latter has been defined by Pansu, and it is known to be a quasi-isometry invariant \cite{Pa95}.
 The equivalence between the group $L^p$-cohomology and the asymptotic $L^p$-cohomology was established by G.\!
 Elek \cite{Elek} for finitely generated groups, and by R.\!
 Tessera \cite{T} in degree $1$.
 We recently learnt from R.~Sauer and M.~Schr\"odl that they established the coarse invariance of vanishing of $\ell^2$-Betti numbers for unimodular locally compact second countable groups \cite{SaSc}.
 To prove this result they established a coarse equivalence version of Theorem \ref{intro-thm1}, by using the same comparison stategy -- see Theorem 12 in \cite{SaSc}.

-Our motivation for Theorem \ref{intro-thm1}, which leads to the second main theorem of this paper, is understanding the $L^p$-cohomology of semisimple groups of real rank $\geqslant 2$.
+Our motivation for Theorem \ref{intro-thm1}, which leads to the second main theorem of this paper, is understanding the $L^p$-cohomology of semisimple groups of real rank $\geqslant 2$ (for the precise conventions on Lie groups in the paper, we refer to the end of this introduction).
 In fact, we have in mind the following question, asked by M.~Gromov \cite[p.\!
 253]{G}.

 \begin{question} Let $G$ be a simple real Lie group.
 We assume that $l=\mathrm{rk}_{\bf R} (G) \geqslant 2$.
 Let $k$ be an integer $<l$ and $p$ be a real number $>1$.
 Do we have: ${\rm H}^k_{\mathrm {ct}} \bigl(G, L^p(G) \bigr) = \{0\}$? \end{question}